arabog/alx_revisited/security.md

 WAF can protect websites not hosted in AWS through Cloud Front.

-AWS WAF: It allows you to protect your web applications from common web exploits by monitoring and controlling the web requests coming to an Amazon API Gateway, an Amazon CloudFront distribution, or an Application Load Balancer.
+AWS WAF: allows you to protect your web applications from common web exploits by monitoring and controlling the web requests coming to an Amazon API Gateway, an Amazon CloudFront distribution, or an Application Load Balancer.